microsoft/commercial-marketplace-offer-deploy/README.md

 [![Build](https://github.com/microsoft/commercial-marketplace-offer-deploy/actions/workflows/ci.yml/badge.svg)](https://github.com/microsoft/commercial-marketplace-offer-deploy/actions/workflows/ci.yml)

-This marketplace offer deployment manager (MODM) simplifies the deployment of complex managed and packaged applications for the Azure Commercial Marketplace.
+The marketplace offer deployment manager (MODM) is an Application Installer for the Azure Marketplace that supports deployment of Terraform and Bicep templates.

+Supported deployment templates:

+- Terraform
+- Bicep

 ## How it works

-- Create a `Controller` (some call it a driver--same thing) codebase that consumes the MODM client SDK
-- Build your controller binary into a Docker image along with your managed/package app templates
-- Create the createUIDefinition.json as usual, but now have the mainTemplate.json represent the deployment of your controller + MODM (See our starter bicep templates)
-- Create your marketplace package
+- Build your Application Package through the Partner Center CLI
+- Publish to the Partner Center (using the CLI or through the portal)

 <img src="https://github.com/microsoft/commercial-marketplace-offer-deploy/blob/main/docs/img/modm-architecture.png?raw=true" />

-## Feature Overview

-- Simplified deployment semantics including deployment "Stages" for child Azure deployments
-- Automatic retries
-- Dry Run operation support
-- Async operations built-in
-- Web Hook registration to receive only relevant deployment events
-- Client SDK (Go, C#, Python)

-A full description of each feature can be found in the [features](./docs/features.md) documentation.

 ## Contributing